BrandonLQuintin/Quintin-OpenGL-Project/README.md

 # Quintin-Professional-Programming-Project

-Sorry, I don't know how to use CMake yet.

 This is a Code::Blocks project, in order to run it on windows:
 1. You have to put "LIBRARIES" on your C:/ Drive